rickyhurtado/ironframework/README.md

 The Ironframework will be available soon with the MVC backend frameworks such as Ruby on Rails, Laravel, CodeIgniter and Zend Framework 2 for the dynamic selection of JS modules.
 Top front end frameworks will also be used such as Twitter Bootstrap, Foundation and jQuery Mobile.

 ### Do you have question, comment or suggestion?
-Just shoot me with an email!
+Just shoot me an email!
 Rock on! \m/_